 Grab a scarf instead.
 Scarves, it seems, is a fashionista's best weapon.
 Get one in every color and design to turn a drab outfit into a runway, ready sensation.
 Pinks, purples, and plaids are all perfect for fall.

-According to style magazines, the peplum top is in right now.
-I don't own one, but I've seen some for sale at such stores as Express and H&M. Pair it with faux leather leggings and booties and you're good to go.
+According to style magazines, anything leopard print is in right now.
+I've seen some less expensive animalistic tops for sale at such stores as Express and H&M. Pair it with faux leather leggings and booties and you're good to go.